 Take advantage of current tax law

-The Tax Cuts and Job Act is in its 3rd year and there are still several years left for clients to take advantage of historically low tax rates.
+The Tax Cuts and Job Act is entering its 4th year and almost all provision expire after 2025 so there are still several years left for clients to take advantage of historically low tax rates.
 Strategic Roth conversions could be an opportunity for clients to “buy out” the federal government from their retirement accounts forever at a lower tax rate.
 And a client should always consult their accountant or tax attorney prior to implementing a tax savings strategy because it doesn’t make sense for everyone.

 How might you assess whether clients should consider converting some of their pre-tax money now?